 Command Line area

-If necessary, click and type the desired options in the Command Line Options dialog box.
+If necessary, click and type the desired options in the Command Line Options dialog.
 Type each option on a new line.
-When you close the dialog box, they are all displayed in the Command line options text box with spaces as separators.
+When you close the dialog, they are all displayed in the Command line options field with spaces as separators.

 Custom working directory